 Are responsible for UK negotiations at the UN Sub Committee of Dangerous Goods and the ADR and RID meetings.

 - Department for Transport (DfT) Transport Security section

 Department for Transport (DfT) Transport Security section whose aim is to protect the travelling public, transport facilities and those employed in the transport industries against acts of terrorism, other illegal acts, and to retain public confidence in transport security.

-- Emergency Action Code (EAC) List 2013 The EAC List 2013 supersedes the 2011 list.
-It is effective immediately in connection with the use of ADR/RID 2013 edition, and is mandatory from 1 July 2013.
-The 2011 List should no longer be used from that date.
+- Emergency Action Code (EAC) List 2019 This list has again been produced by the NCEC, in co-operation with the UK Home Office, and is published by TSO.
+The EAC List 2019 is effective immediately in connection with the use of ADR/RID 2019 Edition and is mandatory from 1 July 2019.
+The Emergency Action Code List 2017 should no longer be used from that date.

 - Environment Agency